lasandrall/HIP/README.md

 These are the main functions in this package found in main_functions.py:

-1. optimize_torch: function to perform HIP for fixed tuning parameters
+i) optimize_torch: function to perform HIP for fixed tuning parameters

 Outputs  estimated B, G, Xi, Z, and theta matrices along with BIC, training mse/accuracy, convergence message, and lambda parameters